truemann01/Cyclistic-Bike-Share-Case-Study/README.md

 🔗 [Click here to view the Visualisation images](visualisation/)

+Next : I will be writing a comprehensive report showcasing, problem, insights, use case and recommendations.
+I'm open for colloboration and contributions.

 ## 🚀 Thanks for reading!
 Want to connect or collaborate?
 Let’s chat on <a href="https://www.linkedin.com/in/anderson-igbah?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app">LinkedIn</a>